bryonymoody/PolyChron/README.md

         apt-get install python3-tk
         ```

-## Installing PolyChron from Source
+## Virtual Environments

-It is recommended to use a Python virtual environment (`venv`) or similar for installations of PolyChron, for example:
+It is recommended to use a Python virtual environment (`venv`) or similar for installations of PolyChron, for example, creating a `venv` on linux:

 ```bash
 # Create and activate a venv